BStandage/CuttingSequence/README.md

 Input a value for p such that ceil(x) >= p >= x/2: 0.6
 ```

-The figure is written to `fareyGauss4.1.png`.
+The figure is written to `fareyGauss4.1.png` in the working directory.
 Tessellation depth is set by `depth` in `draw()`; the number of traced arcs is the loop bound in the same function.

 ---